Inalegwu/IDM-Activator/README.md

 Right-click on the windows start menu and select PowerShell or Terminal.

-Copy-paste the below code and press enter
+Copy-paste the below code and press enter:

     iwr -useb https://naeembolchhi.github.io/IDM-Activator/IDMA.ps1 | iex